10 Tips to Increase Sibling Bonding

 Relationship Between Siblings

-As moms, we don’t want to be in the place where we’re dealing with sibling resentment, but instead, we want to grow and strengthen the sibling relationships among our children.
+As moms, we don’t want to be in the place where we’re dealing with sibling resentment.
+Instead, we want to grow and strengthen the sibling relationships among our children.
 We have seen the importance and benefits those sibling relationships carry even into adulthood.
-If you are looking for a Bible study resource, I recommend the sibling Bible study from Not Consumed.
+If you are looking for a Bible study resource, I recommend the sibling Bible study from Not Consumed or the book, Making Brothers and Sisters Best Friends.
 If you have any other ideas or favorite resources, please let me know in the comments.

 You may also enjoy: